rgbkrk/developer.rackspace.com/src/site_source/_posts/2015-01-20-how-did-we-serve-more-than-20000-ipython-notebooks-for-nature.md

 [tmpnb](https://github.com/jupyter/tmpnb) is a service that spawns new notebook servers, backed by Docker, for each user.
 Everyone gets their own sandbox to play in, assigned a unique path.

-When a user hits the main endpoint, they're actually hitting an [http proxy](https://github.com/jupyter/configurable-http-proxy) which routes initial traffic to tmpnb's orchestrator.
+When a user visits a tmpnb, they're actually hitting an [http proxy](https://github.com/jupyter/configurable-http-proxy) which routes initial traffic to tmpnb's orchestrator.
 From here a new user container is set up and a new route (e.g. `/user/fX104pghHEha/tree`) is assigned on the proxy.

 [![tmpnb-setup.gif](https://d23f6h5jpj26xu.cloudfront.net/z9gjan4yftabyq_small.gif)](http://img.svbtle.com/z9gjan4yftabyq.gif)

 Working our way up to the Nature demo, we had several live alpha prototypes around the same time at Strata NYC 2014:

-* Paco Nathan's Just Enough Math tutorial at Strata, in coordination with O'Reilly Media
+* [Paco Nathan](https://twitter.com/pacoid)'s Just Enough Math tutorial at Strata, in coordination with O'Reilly Media/[Andrew Odewahn](https://twitter.com/odewahn)

-* tmpnb was announced and used during the very first PyData talk at Strata by Fernando Perez
+* tmpnb was announced and used during the very first [PyData talk at Strata NYC 2014](http://strataconf.com/stratany2014/public/schedule/detail/37035) by Fernando Perez

-* Olivier Grisel used it in his scikit learn tutorial
+* [Olivier Grisel](https://twitter.com/ogrisel) used it in his scikit learn tutorial

-After a whole bunch of local activity, we learned quite a bit:
+After all the above activity, we learned quite a bit:

 ### Static assets should be served via nginx instead of within each user container